 Over time, even the best blades will wear down.
 When you notice that cleaning and adjusting no longer restore that factory-fresh sharpness, it’s time for a replacement.
 Having a spare set of blades on hand is always a good idea so you don’t get caught with a dull trimmer mid-service.

-Proper Storage and Motor Care
+Smart Storage and Motor Care Tips

 How you store your T-outliner matters just as much as how you clean it.
 Tossing it into a drawer can misalign the blades or damage the cord.
 Instead, hang it on a hook or place it securely in a designated station holder.
 This protects it from accidental drops and keeps the cord from getting tangled or frayed.
 Proper storage ensures your tool is always ready for action when you need it.